 Work continues on finishing the materials for the remainder of the course.
-What follows are not-fully-developed units which address other key concepts which modelers feel are appropriate for a 1st year course.
+What follows are beta-versions of units which address other key concepts that modelers feel are appropriate for a 1st year course.
 There are detailed teacher notes for units 10 – 14, but some resources (worksheets, quizzes, tests) are incomplete.

 Because many chemistry teachers report that they need to address the internal workings of the atom in the first semester (due to district tests), we suggest that they could do units 10 & 11 right after Unit 6.
 They could then return to Units 7 – 9.

 If you have any questions, comments or concerns, you should direct them to Larry Dukerich.